kvql/bunsceal/docs/MIGRATION.md

 ## Questions & Support

 **Q: Do I need to migrate immediately?**
 A: Yes.
 This is a breaking change.
-All SegL2 YAML files must have the `l1_parents` field.
+All Seg YAML files must have the `l1_parents` field.

 **Q: Can I have both l1_parents and l1_overrides?**
 A: Yes! `l1_parents` defines the parent relationships (required), and `l1_overrides` provides override data (optional - can be empty for full inheritance).